chloeloveland/obsidian-backup/Notes/1034 Programming/Graph.md

 - In a *directed* graph, a 1 means that the node on the left points to the node at the top.
 	- Here, A->B and B->C.
 - In an *undirected* graph, a 1 means there is an edge between the nodes.
-	- This matrix could not be an undirected graph as it is asymmetrical.
+	- This matrix could not be an undirected graph as it is **asymmetric**.

 If a node A has an edge to node B, A and B are **adjacent**.